 For the record, I chose NOT to allow him back into my life because I have a “no ghosters allowed” rule.

 This whole encounter brings up the fact that GHOSTING is sadly common in this day and age of online dating.
 It begs the question; Whyyyyy?
+What does it mean when he ghosts you and comes back?

 So, after some (unscientific) research… yet very-much-real-life-research (aka. my friends who are guilty of ghosting), below is a shortlist of reasons guys disappear and reappear: